wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 the `while` loop, which would improve the script's overall hash rate.
 Maybe someday I'll try that.
 Or maybe you will :-)

-This is enough of a massage to generate a few collisions per minute.
+Anyway, this much of a massage is enough to produce a few collisions per minute.
 Past this point, side effects get _really_ tricky to manage, so we'll stop here.

 # Conclusion